 This new course runs from Friday afternoon until Sunday afternoon, 23-25 October 2015.
 It is to be held at the impressive Mansion House, surrounded by Old Warden Park, a location that makes this course unusually convenient for those in the south and east of the country.
 The structure of the course is similar to previous recorder orchestra courses, in that each time slot will feature orchestras of both greater and lesser difficulty.
 The tutors are Helen Hooker, Ruth Burbidge, Ann Marshall and Steve Marshall, who all have a great interest in and much experience of recorder orchestras.

-There are three residential packages, depending on the type of room, ranging from £220 to £260, and non-residential is possible too.
+There are two residential packages, depending on the type of room, at either £220 or £240, and non-residential is possible too.
 We hope that the website will answer most of your questions but, if not and if you need anything else, please don’t hesitate to contact Ann Marshall (01452 831654, annsteveandannfsworldcouk).
 Brochure including booking form

 Ann and Steve’s Recorder Courses